Poikilos/IntroCompatiblizer/README.md

 * (2017-02-26) detect profile path and use cross-platform pathing

 ## Known Issues
+* add ability to process videos (such as offset time) even if no intro is present
 * May have issues with apostraphe or other special characters in filename

 ## Developer Notes